-- 4. Wait five (5) minutes.
+4. Wait five (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
 Follow "B" in the safety information above.
-If you do not smell gas, go to the next step. - 5.
-Push in gas control know slightly and turn counterclockwise to PILOT/IGN and depress for five (5) seconds.
+If you do not smell gas, go to the next step.

+5. Push in gas control know slightly and turn counterclockwise to PILOT/IGN and depress for five (5) seconds.